skykhs3/skykhs3.github.io/_posts/2024-07-04-algorithm-scc.md

 {: .prompt-info }

 ## 1. Description
-In a directed graph, a subset of vertices S satisfies the condition that "for any two vertices u and v in S, there is a path from u to v".
-Such subset S is referred to as a strongly connected component (SCC).
-An SCC is a subset of vertices to which no other vertex subset can be added while maintaining strong connectivity.
-Any directed graph can be decomposed into a union of several SCCs, each of which has no intersection with others.
-After this process, a Directed Acyclic Graph (DAG) is formed.
-The algorithm that transforms a directed graph into a DAG composed of SCCs is commonly known as the SCC algorithm( O(N) ).
+In a directed graph, a subset of vertices S is called a Strongly Connected Component (SCC) if every pair of vertices u and v in S has a path from u to v and from v to u.
+Essentially, all vertices within an SCC are mutually reachable.

+An SCC is maximal in the sense that no additional vertices can be added to it without breaking the property of strong connectivity.
+This means that there is no other subset of vertices in the graph that could be combined with the SCC to form a larger SCC.

+Every directed graph can be decomposed into a union of SCCs, where each SCC is disjoint from the others.
+After this decomposition, the remaining graph becomes a Directed Acyclic Graph (DAG), where SCCs are represented as individual nodes.

+The algorithm used to identify and construct SCCs in a directed graph is often referred to as the SCC algorithm.
+One efficient algorithm for this task operates in O(N) time complexity, where N is the number of vertices in the graph.

 <img src="https://upload.wikimedia.org/wikipedia/commons/thumb/e/e1/Scc-1.svg/220px-Scc-1.svg.png">